corus87/kalliope_trigger_precise/README.md

 ## Available Precise wake words

-[Here](https://github.com/MycroftAI/precise-data/tree/models) and [here](https://github.com/MycroftAI/precise-community-data) you can find some available wake words.
+There are some available wake words [here](https://github.com/MycroftAI/precise-data/tree/models) and [here](https://github.com/MycroftAI/precise-community-data) .
 You need the wake_word.pb and wake_word.pb.params file, both need to be in the same directory.

 ## Create your own wake word